-They love fashion, but I wonder, is there anything they don't like about the industry itself?
+Iis there anything you don’t like about the industry itself?

-Laura: Being a little hypocritical, I do not like fast-fashion.
+Laura: Being a little hypocritical, I do not like fast fashion.
 It allows brands to present many collections in a short period of time and at a low price.
 But it is harmful to the environment, affects small businesses, and degrades the meticulous work behind a piece of fashion.
 People buy a lot, thus, they get tired of clothing quickly.
-This produces a brutal waste.
+This produces brutal waste.

 Ainhoa: It is saddening that fashion is such a globalized industry since it complicates finding local brands and unique garments.
 But, above that, I dislike that many of these globalized companies exploit their workers.

 So do you expect to see change within the next decade?

 Laura: This industry requires constant change and evolution.
 In the next decade, from what I’m already seeing, there will be a tendency towards sustainability, perhaps we’ll witness a return to handmade elaboration.

 Ainhoa: I hope many changes come at both environmental and social-labor levels.
 There are alternatives available, but since they aren’t currently well known, we have many years left to get the industry to adapt to them.